Here is a link to last week’s series, Upside down.

 Then model bold belief for the children in front of you.
 This world is being very intrusive and pushy.
 Give your kids the wisdom from God’s Word to make the better choice that leads to life.

-Let not your hearts be troubled.
-Believe in God; believe also in Me.
+“Don’t let your heart be troubled.
+Believe in God; believe also in me.

 In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?
 And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also.
 And you know the way to where I am going.”

-Jesus said to him, “I am the way, and the truth, and the life.
+Jesus told him, “I am the way, the truth, and the life.
 No one comes to the Father except through me.
-If you had known me, you would have known my Father also.
+If you know me, you will also know my Father.
 From now on you do know him and have seen him.”

-Philip said to him, “Lord, show us the Father, and it is enough for us.”
+“Lord,” said Philip, “show us the Father, and that’s enough for us.”

-Judas (Thaddeus, not Judas Iscariot) said to him, “Lord, how is it that you will manifest yourself to us, and not to the world?”
+Judas (not Iscariot) said to him, “Lord, how is it you’re going to reveal yourself to us and not to the world?”

 By the way, the word believe appears seven times in the scripture this week, bringing our total in 14 weeks to eighty-eight uses of the word, Believe.